 - Business taxpayers may face multiple campaign-based audits simultaneously: Rather than face the IRS in a single audit, a company may have to defend itself against different campaigns at the same time.
 This could complicate an already complicated situation.

 While this new approach to business audits could create additional challenges for business taxpayers, the approach to audit defense remains the same.
 Strong records and accurate record-keeping are as essential as ever.
 As always, the guidance and counsel of knowledgeable, experienced legal counsel is critical.
-The attorneys of Goldburd McCone LLP provide exceptional representation to businesses across New York City, the United States and internationally in all aspects of tax law, including audit defense.
+The attorneys of Goldburd McCone LLP provide exceptional representation to businesses across New York City and Long Island, the United States and internationally in all aspects of tax law, including audit defense.

 Source: IRS waging new audit campaigns against business taxpayers, Forbes, July 7, 2016, by Robin Greenhouse, Chelsea Hess and Kevin Spencer